-Most recently, Sara led the development of an ambitious five-year strategic plan to again double all-time deployment to reach $100 million in small-dollar financing for businesses throughout California by FYE29.
+Most recently, under Sara’s leadership, Working Solutions developed an ambitious five-year strategic plan to double all-time deployment to reach $100 million in small-dollar financing for businesses throughout California by FYE29.

-Sara serves on the Board of Directors of the Opportunity Finance Network (OFN), the national CDFI industry association; the Board of Directors of the Scale Link, a financial intermediary for CDFI microlenders; and the Advisory Board of the Center for Impact Finance at the UNH Carsey School of Public Policy.
+Sara serves on the Board of Directors of the Opportunity Finance Network (OFN), the national CDFI industry association; the Board of Directors of Scale Link, a financial intermediary for CDFI microlenders; the Board of Trustees of Community Reinvestment Fund, USA (CRF); and the Advisory Board of the Center for Impact Finance at the UNH Carsey School of Public Policy.
 Previously she was a founding Executive Committee member of the California Coalition for Community Investment (CCCI), a statewide coalition of CDFIs.

 Prior to joining Working Solutions, Sara was Executive Director of Honoring Emancipated Youth, a subsidiary of United Way of the Bay Area focused on advocacy for former foster youth.
 Over the years, Sara has worked at multiple social sector entities specifically focused on under-resourced communities, including immigrant and low-income children, youth, and families.